2025 review and 2026 outlook: major transformations in digital technology and digital projects

 The year 2025 stands out as a turning point in the recent history of digital technology and digital projects.
 Without any spectacular disruptions or sensational announcements, it brings together a series of profound changes that are permanently redefining the way projects are designed, managed, and evaluated.
 These transformations did not happen overnight, but 2025 marks the moment when they become impossible to ignore.
 They now shape strategic decisions, organizational expectations, and the relationship with digital technology as a whole.

-This article aims to provide a comprehensive framework for understanding this shift.
+This article aims to provide a global framework for understanding this shift.
 It is neither a detailed review of the past year nor an inventory of future trends.
-The goal is to take a step back to analyze the underlying shifts at work and show how 2026 fits into their logical continuity.
-This foundation for reflection serves as a starting point for the following articles in the cocoon, which will separately delve into the operational review of 2025 and the concrete prospects for 2026.
+The goal is to take a step back to analyze the underlying shifts at work and show how 2026 is a logical continuation of these trends.
+This foundation for reflection serves as a starting point for the following articles in the cocoon, which will separately explore the operational review of 2025 and the concrete prospects for 2026.

 Why is 2025 a pivotal year for digital technology?

 The year 2025 did not bring about any visible revolution, but it crystallized changes that had been underway for several years.
 What were previously weak signals have turned into explicit expectations and new implicit norms.
-Organizations no longer ask themselves the same questions as before and no longer expect the same answers from digital technology.
+Organizations are no longer asking the same questions as before and no longer expect the same answers from digital technology.

-The first shift concerns how digital projects are conceived.
-Digital technology is no longer seen as a separate field of experimentation or a peripheral driver of innovation.
-It is now integrated into overall strategies, with increased demands for consistency, clarity, and tangible results.
-This integration is profoundly changing the way projects are framed and decided upon.
+The first break concerns the way digital projects are designed.
+Digital technology is no longer seen as an autonomous field of experimentation or a simple lever for peripheral innovation.
+It is now integrated into the heart of global strategies, with increased demands for consistency, clarity, and tangible results.
+This integration profoundly changes the way projects are framed and arbitrated.

-The second disruption relates to time.
-Decision-making cycles have accelerated, but paradoxically, expectations in terms of solidity and sustainability have increased.
-In 2025, quickly launching a project is no longer enough.
+The second shift relates to the relationship with time.
+Decision cycles have accelerated, but paradoxically, expectations in terms of robustness and sustainability have increased.
+In 2025, it will no longer be enough to launch a project quickly.
 It must be understandable, aligned, and capable of producing value over time.
 This tension between speed and stability is redefining working methods.

-Finally, 2025 marks a clear shift in the relationship between organizations and technology.
+Finally, 2025 marks a clear evolution in the relationship between organizations and technology.
 Digital technology is no longer idealized as a universal solution, nor rejected as a constraint.
-It is approached with greater clarity, as a structuring tool that must be mastered, framed, and evaluated in terms of its real impacts.
+It is approached with greater clarity, as a structuring tool that must be mastered, framed, and evaluated in terms of its real impact.

 In 2025, the concept of value becomes central to the evaluation of digital projects.
 Organizations are no longer content to measure success through deliverables or online releases.
 They now question the real contribution of the project to their overall objectives.
 This evolution marks a profound change in attitude.